J-Shine/boostcourse_web_programming_by_Naver/README.md

 # reservation_website_Naver_boostcourse
-This project develops the Naver reservation website mainly using Spring Framework and JavaScript.
+This project is the Naver reservation website by mainly using Spring Framework and JavaScript.
 ## Demo

 https://user-images.githubusercontent.com/61873510/127880924-6cb49447-8301-44dd-9e67-43a0dc73c0be.mp4